 Your wedding website is an essential aspect of communicating to your guests prior to your big day.
-It is not only a great way to show off some of your favorite engagement photos, but when constructed correctly should let guests know exactly what to expect for your wedding.
+It is not only a great way to show off some of your favorite engagement photos, but when constructed correctly it should let guests know exactly what to expect for your wedding.
 Here are some of my top tips for putting together a website that not only looks good for viewers but will be useful to them as well (which is exactly why we spend so much time on these things anyways).

-- Keep it simple.
 There is nothing wrong with writing your love story, introducing your bridal party, or showing off your awesome engagement photos, but do it in a way that is not overwhelming for viewers.
 Most people will gladly glance through it, but keep in mind why they're there - to look for hotel information and where to buy you a gift.

 I hope you found these tips helpful and, as always, if you need help constructing a wedding website or have questions about the process feel free to reach out!
-Oddly enough putting together a well-informed website is a task I truly enjoy (I'm a big fan of communication), and something I include in my services.
+Oddly enough putting together a well-informed website is a task I truly enjoy (I'm a big fan of communication), and something I include in certain services.